-Feeding your bird's on Harrison's bird foods may appear more expensive
+Feeding your birds on Harrison's bird foods may initially appear more expensive

-However, what you must also consider is that 1kg of Harrison's will go quite a bit further than 1kg of any comparable bird food and a lot further than 1kg of seed would:
+What you must consider is that 1kg of Harrison's will go quite a bit further than 1kg of any comparable bird food and a lot further than 1kg of seed would.

 Although Harrison's Bird Foods are a complete diet, providing the